Reelfoot National Wildlife Refuge Environmental Education

 - Animal Tracks: Did you know animal tracks can tell a story?
 Tell your own story with animal tracks and make your own animal track molding to carry home!

-- Migration Challange: From diseases to being eaten by cats, birds have many obstacles they face while migrating.
+- Migration Challenge: From diseases to being eaten by cats, birds have many obstacles they face while migrating.
 Learn about these obstacles and many more while you participate in a classroom-sized board game that takes you through a typical migration route of many birds of North America.

 - Monitoring Avian Productivity and Survivability: Be a biologist for day!
 Collect fake birds from a net and obtain data such as species, age, sex, etc. to find out if their population is increasing, stable or declining.